ory/.github/profile/README.md

 ## The Ory Network

-The [Ory Network](https://www.ory.sh/cloud) is the fastest, most secure and worry-free way to use Ory's Services.
+The [Ory Network](https://www.ory.sh/cloud) is the fastest, most secure, and worry-free way to use Ory's Services.
 It provides the infrastructure for modern end-to-end security:

 - Identity & credential management scaling to billions of users and devices
-- Registration, Login and Account management flows for passkey, biometric, social, SSO and multi-factor authentication
+- Registration, login, and account management flows for passkeys, biometric authentication, social sign-in, SSO, and multi-factor authentication
-- Pre-built login, registration and account management pages and components
+- Pre-built login, registration, and account management pages and components
-- OAuth2 and OpenID Connect provider for single sign on, API access and machine-to-machine authorization
+- OAuth2 and OpenID Connect provider for single sign-on, API access, and machine-to-machine authorization
 - Low-latency permission checks based on Google's Zanzibar model and with built-in support for the Ory Permission Language